 Click the Plot Loop Dynamics button to view the presimulation results and aseess the stability of the system.

 The closed loop analysis consists of the Pole-Zero Map, Magnitude Response, Step Response, and Impulse Response.
-The loop bandwidth of the system is
+The 3-dB bandwidth of the system is

 The open loop analysis consists of Bode plots of the PLL system.
 The phase margin is